• Recipes

 Vacuum sealed, these fried crackers will last for several weeks.
 (I have the Oliso vacuum sealer and what I like about it is that I can store a big batch of these crispy seasoned crackers in a canning jar.

 When I need some, I just grab a handful, then vacuum seal the jar again.
 They don’t get stale.
 It’s so handy.
-I did a post on it here, but you can also go directly to my affiliate link to get your own.

-A bowl of seasoned oyster crackers.
+A dish of fried oyster crackers.

 Uses for seasoned oyster crackers: